Refab-Tech/refab-tech.github.io/_posts/2023-02-23-smart-battery.md

 The microcontroller on a Smart Battery solves all these issues by keeping track of battery state and reporting said state to the host device.
 The latest Smart Battery specification can be found at the [Smart Battery System Implementers Forum website](http://www.sbs-forum.org/specs/).

 ## Let the interrogation begin!
 Prerequisite to communication with the Smart Battery, or to any communication for that matter, we must understand the protocol that the Smart Battery speaks; only then we can we understand what we are required to do on our end.
 Actual electrical communication with a Smart Battery is built upon the [System Management Bus (SMBus) standard](https://wikipedia.org/wiki/System_Management_Bus) which is defined in [it\'s own specification](http://www.smbus.org/specs/spec_content.htm#Updates).
 SMBus is, in turn, an extension of the very popular [I2C standard](https://wikipedia.org/wiki/I%C2%B2C), also defined in [it\'s own standard](https://www.i2c-bus.org/specification/).
-It might be pretty far down a rabbit hole but this is good news for us; microcontrollers like the Arduino Uno have built-in I2C communication hardware which if we build upon, we'll be able to communicate with the Smart Battery.
+It might be pretty far down a rabbit hole but this is good news for us; microcontrollers like the Arduino Uno have built-in I2C communication hardware which if we build upon, we\'ll be able to communicate with the Smart Battery.
 Feel free to look through the [I2C spec](https://community.nxp.com/pwmxy87654/attachments/pwmxy87654/nxp-designs/931/1/UM10204.pdf), [SMBus spec](http://www.smbus.org/specs/SMBus_3_2_20220112.pdf) and [Smart Battery spec](http://www.sbs-forum.org/specs/sbdat110.pdf) and try to implement it on an Arduino (or more advanced) board, hopefully in a more efficient way than I have.

 ### Hardware Setup